NunoAnFranca/MEIC-SGI/tp1/README.md

 |:------------------------------------------:|
 | Image 6 - Two student pictures             |

-The pictures also have two spotlights to showcase the pictures.
-Those spotlights can be enabled and disabled and the attributes can be changed in the interface, both spotlights have an helper, in order to better understand the flow of the light.
+The pictures also have two spotlights to showcase them.
+Those spotlights can be enabled and disabled and the attributes can be changed in the interface, both spotlights have an helper, in order to better understand the flow of light.

 |![image7](images/image7.png)                |
 |:------------------------------------------:|